CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A precarious bridge spans the passage, connecting two tunnels positioned 20 feet above the stream.
 ```

-A goblin, currently hiding, stands watch on the bridge.
-Characters can spot it by succeeding on a Perception check contested by the goblin's Stealth check.
+A Vermkin, currently hiding, stands watch on the bridge.
+Characters can spot it by succeeding on a Perception check contested by the Vermkin's Stealth check.
 This guard is lethargic and inattentive.
-In the absence of light sources, each character can attempt a Stealth check against the goblin's passive Perception score to slip by unnoticed.
+In the absence of light sources, each character can attempt a Stealth check against the Vermkin's passive Perception score to slip by unnoticed.

-If the goblin detects the adventurers, it signals the goblins in area 7 to initiate a flood (refer to the "Flood!" section) and then hurls javelins down at the characters.
+If the Vermkin detects the adventurers, it signals the Vermkins in area 7 to initiate a flood (refer to the "Flood!" section) and then hurls javelins down at the characters.

 **Bridge:** The bridge spans the passage 20 feet above the stream.
 It's feasible to climb from the lower passage to the bridge by scaling the rough, spray-slicked 20-foot-high walls, requiring a successful CL 3 Climb check.
 The bridge is connected by ropes which can be cut.
 If the ropes are cut, it collapses.
 Creatures on the collapsing bridge must succeed on a CL 2 Acrobatics Check or fall, taking bludgeon Medium Injury from and landing prone (refer to "Prone" in the general rules).
 Successful characters must then climb to safety.

 Flood Alert!
 The large pools in area 7 have collapsible walls that can be dislodged to release a surge of water down the main passage.
-In the round after the goblins in area 7 receive the signal from the lookout in area 5, they begin removing supports.
-On the goblins' initiative count in the subsequent round, a water surge rushes from area 7 down to area 1.
+In the round after the Vermkins in area 7 receive the signal from the lookout in area 5, they begin removing supports.
+On the Vermkins' initiative count in the subsequent round, a water surge rushes from area 7 down to area 1.

 ```
 The tunnel resounds with a powerful roar as a substantial surge of water cascades from above.
 ```

 All creatures in the tunnel are endangered.
 Characters on the bridge at area 5 or successfully climbing the cavern walls are exempt.
 Within 10 feet of the disused passage at area 4 or the steps leading to area 3, creatures can attempt a Acrobatics check to evade being swept away.
 A creature that fails can then attempt a CL 3 Climb check to cling on.
 On a failed save, the character is knocked prone and carried down to area 1, sustaining a bludgeon Minor Injury along the way.
-The goblins in area 7 can unleash a second flood by opening the second pool, but they refrain from doing so unless instructed by the goblin on the bridge.
-The goblin on the bridge waits to ascertain if the first flood has eliminated all intruders before signaling for the second release.
+The Vermkins in area 7 can unleash a second flood by opening the second pool, but they refrain from doing so unless instructed by the Vermkin on the bridge.
+The Vermkin on the bridge waits to ascertain if the first flood has eliminated all intruders before signaling for the second release.

 ### 6. Verminkin Den

-The hideout serves as a communal space and barracks for the Cragmaw raiders.
+The hideout serves as a communal space and barracks for the Mountainmaw raiders.

 ```
 Within this expansive cave, a ten-foot-high escarpment divides it into upper and lower sections.
-A natural staircase ascends from the lower portion to the upper ledge, where the air is thick with the smoke of a cooking fire and tainted by the scent of poorly cured hides and unwashed goblins.
+A natural staircase ascends from the lower portion to the upper ledge, where the air is thick with the smoke of a cooking fire and tainted by the scent of poorly cured hides and unwashed Vermkins.
 ```

-Six goblins inhabit this cavern, with one serving as their leader.
-The ordinary goblins tend to the cooking fire in the lower part, near the entrance passage, while the leader rests in the upper section.
-Notably, Ulfric Brimward, a captive human warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the goblins' relentless beatings.
+Six Vermkins inhabit this cavern, with one serving as their leader.
+The ordinary Vermkins tend to the cooking fire in the lower part, near the entrance passage, while the leader rests in the upper section.
+Notably, Ulfric Brimward, a captive human warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the Vermkins' relentless beatings.

-The goblin leader, Yeemik, holds the second-in-command position in the hideout.
+The Vermkin leader, Yeemik, holds the second-in-command position in the hideout.
 If he perceives the characters gaining the upper hand, he seizes Ulfric and drags him to the edge of the upper level, demanding a truce.
-Expressing his desire to overthrow Klarg and become the new boss, Yeemik proposes a parley.
-If the adventurers agree, he urges them to eliminate Klarg in area 8, promising Ulfric's release upon returning with the bugbear’s head.
-However, Ulfric warns against trusting the goblin, and rightly so.
+Expressing his desire to overthrow Thrak and become the new boss, Yeemik proposes a parley.
+If the adventurers agree, he urges them to eliminate Thrak in area 8, promising Ulfric's release upon returning with the Ferralkin’s head.
+However, Ulfric warns against trusting the Vermkin, and rightly so.
 If the characters accept the deal, Yeemik attempts to coerce them into paying a hefty ransom for Ulfric even after fulfilling their end of the bargain.

 Should the characters refuse to parley, Yeemik forcibly shoves Ulfric over the edge and proceeds with the fight.
 Ulfric sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
 Quick-thinking characters can try to stabilize him before he succumbs to death.

 Ulfric Brimward, a kindhearted human male with a place of honor in Waterdeep's famed griffon cavalry, is nearly fifty years old.
 As a member of the Lords’ Alliance, he is dedicated to ensuring the safety of cities and settlements.
 Accompanying Burrowbard Stoneseeker to Tuntin, Ulfric seeks to investigate the disappearance of Iarno Albrek, a fellow Alliance member.
-He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Wave Echo Cave, Klarg's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.
+He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Wave Echo Cave, Thrak's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.

-Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Cragmaw Castle.
+Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Mountainmaw Castle.
 As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
-Although he lacks weapons or armor, he can wield a shortsword taken from a defeated goblin or provided by a character.
+Although he lacks weapons or armor, he can wield a shortsword taken from a defeated Vermkin or provided by a character.

 Yeemik carries a pouch with three small gold teeth (1 bc each) and 150 cc.
-The gear of Ulfric and Burrowbard Stoneseeker is located at Cragmaw Castle.
+The gear of Ulfric and Burrowbard Stoneseeker is located at Mountainmaw Castle.
 For guidance on running NPC party members, refer to the "NPC Party Members" sidebar.

 ```
 Guidelines for NPC Party Members: